neobotix/neo_mpo_500/README.md

 1. Create a catkin workspace (![tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace))

-2. download all packages listed under "Additionally required Neobotix-ROS-Packages" into your workspace
+2. Download all packages listed under "Additionally required Neobotix-ROS-Packages" into your workspace

-3. IMPORTANT! delete all not used packages downloaded in step 2!
+3. IMPORTANT!
+Delete all not used packages downloaded in step 2!

-4. install all packages listed under "Additionally required thid party ROS-Packages"
+4. Install all packages listed under "Additionally required thid party ROS-Packages"

-5. build your workspace
+5. Build your workspace

 ## Additionally required Neobotix-ROS-Packages: